marios155/ethernaut/client/src/gamedata/en/descriptions/levels/dex_complete.md

+You have completed this level!
+This is a more practical, hands-on view of the `Create an ERC20 Token` challenge, and hopefully helps to highlight the nuances of tokens.
+Your flag is `tokens-are-nuanced`.

 The integer math portion aside, getting prices or any sort of data from any single source is a massive attack vector in smart contracts.

 You can clearly see from this example, that someone with a lot of capital could manipulate the price in one fell swoop, and cause any applications relying on it to use the the wrong price.